plotly/academy/_react/2-first-app.md

 export default App;
 ```

 Save the file, go back to your browser and you should see a heading saying "Weather"!
+But what is all that `import` and `export` business?

+### Modules

+Real world applications can have any number of components, ranging from a handful to thousands.
+Having all of them in a single file is impractical, so we structure them into **modules**.
+This allows us to keep our applications well structured and easy to work with.
+What we are doing above is telling the App component that we're using the `react` module and the `App.css` module!

+We can create modules by `export`ing something from a file, like above we're exporting the App component.
+This component can then be imported in another file with `import App from './path/to/App.js'`. (in fact, take a look at the `index.js` file and you'll see if being done!)

+#### Node Modules

+What we've done above when we ran the `npm install` command was that we installed a module.
+This means that somebody has pushed a module (just like our `App` module above!) to `npm` (Node Package Manager), which we can then install and use in our code!

+This way we can use React and build our app without having to globally attach anything, a big benefit in terms of understanding what is going on!

+Alright, back to our weather app.

-We'll also need a bit of styling, so replace all the CSS in `App.css` with what is on <a target="_blank" href="https://github.com/plotly/academy/blob/gh-pages/weather-app/src/App.css">this page</a>.
+We'll need a bit of styling to make sure our app looks good.
+I've prepared that for you so you can focus on React, simply replace all the CSS in `App.css` with what is on <a target="_blank" href="https://github.com/plotly/academy/blob/gh-pages/weather-app/src/App.css">this page</a>.

-That's nice and all, but we'll need to be able to tell our app for which location we want the weather, so let's add a form with an input field and label that says "City, Country"!
+We'll also need to be able to tell our app for which location we want the weather, so let's add a form with an input field and label that says "City, Country"!

 ```JS
 // App.js